Airbus in Russia

 A strategic partner

 Russia – which has a long history in aeronautics and is among the most important civil aviation markets in the world -- remains a key Airbus strategic partner for both commercial and industrial reasons.
 For more than 20 years, Airbus has successfully developed its cooperation in the country with the aim to build a long-term mutually beneficial partnership.
+As of August 2015, 28 airlines in the Russia and CIS region are operating 340 Airbus aircraft, including the company’s widebody and single-aisle jetliners.

 As of August 2014, over 290 Airbus aircraft were being operated in the fleets of Russian carriers, with more Airbus jetliners to be delivered in the coming years.

 Airbus established its initial relationship with Russia at the airline level in 1991 when Russian authorities certified the A310 – representing a milestone for Western-built aircraft.
 The jetliner entered service in Russia with national carrier Aeroflot in 1992, which also became the first Russian airline to operate the A320 Family (beginning in 2003) and A330 (from 2008).
-Aeroflot currently operates the biggest Airbus fleet in the region, with more than 110 aircraft.

 Spotlight on sales